kormixensnik34/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
  ---
  Second, wisely plan you time by estimating how long each task will take.
 You can use a time tracking tool like Toggl or RescueTime to help with this.
 Knowing how much time you have allocated for each step will ensure that your project stays on track and doesn't get derailed by time-consuming tasks that could have been avoided.

+# 2024-02-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember that simplicity, readability, and modularity often lead to better long-term efficiency and scalability."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs, which can be more costly than the potential performance gains.
+It reminds programmers to prioritize clarity and structure before diving into optimizations.